eclipse-arrowhead/core-java-spring/README.md

 <a name="setupgatekeeper_and_gateway" />

-## Gatekeeper and Gateway Setup
+## Gatekeeper and Gateway Setup with ActiveMQ Relay

-Please follow this guide to setup the Arrowhead Gatekeeper and Gateway core systems: [Gatekeeper & Gateway Setup Guide](documentation/gatekeeper/GatekeeperSetup.md)
+Please follow this guide to setup the Arrowhead Gatekeeper and Gateway core systems: [Gatekeeper & Gateway Setup Guide with ActiveMQ Relay](documentation/gatekeeper/GatekeeperSetup.md)

 <a name="howtocontribute" />